tiffanyadu/100-days-of-code-2/log.md

 * using ternary expressions for conditional rendering

 **Thoughts:** Moving slowly, but surely.
 These React methods will take some time and practice to remember and understand the differences between them.
 These last few lessons also gave me a much needed refresher of ES6 since I'm totally rusty with writing ternary expressions.

+### Day 55: February 1, 2019

+**Today's Progress:** Completed the React section (Front End Libraries Certification at FreeCodeCamp) and reviewed the following:
+* rendering conditionally from props
+* changing inline CSS conditionally based on component state
+* using Array.map() to dynamically render elements
+* giving sibling elements a unique key attribute
+* using Array.filter() to dynamically filter arrays
+* rendering React on the server with renderToString()

+**Thoughts:** Had a few hiccups along the way, but that's probably due to me being slightly distracted during this session.
+Happy to be done with this section though!
+Redux is next - I have no idea what that even is, so I have no idea what to expect.